 A big book with a baroque design.
-By an interweaving of narrative voices, a brilliant picture is drawn not only of individuals, but of a whole upper-class Indian family.
+By interweaving narrative voices, a brilliant picture is drawn not only of individuals but of a whole upper-class Indian family.

-India come to life with great vividness and humour.
+India comes to life with great vividness and humor.
 Added to that are rewarding insights into the alien wisdom of exiles.
-The writing is never dull and the observations are acute; you sense a generosity of spirit in Desai's way of looking at the world and at people.
+The writing is never dull, and the observations are acute; you sense a generosity of spirit in Desai's way of looking at the world and at people.

-Fantastical though the framework, the book is neither a fantasy nor science fiction, but a vividly realistic presentation of three generations of Parsis.
-A variety of strikingly life-like characters, drawn with a warm feeling of kinship, yet with much humour, and often with a penetrating satirical observation, give the novel a vibrant sense of reality.
+Fantastical though the framework, the book is neither a fantasy nor science fiction but a vividly realistic presentation of three generations of Parsis.
+A variety of strikingly life-like characters, drawn with a warm feeling of kinship, yet with much humor, and often with a penetrating satirical observation, give the novel a vibrant sense of reality.
 A very readable and highly promising first novel.

 Desai's style is fluid.
-His keen mind, his elephantine memory and his sharp humour make for enjoyable reading.
+His keen mind, his elephantine memory, and his sharp humor make for enjoyable reading.

 The Memory of Elephants illuminates a fascinating kaleidoscope of collective and family history.
 The strengths and eccentricities of the Parsis are revealed through a rich range of characters.

 When I was 25, it was a very good year.
 Let me revise that: it was the best of years, it was the worst of years.
-The summer brought about my most ardent love affair, the fall my most traumatic breakup.
-I fell into a downward spiral – until, taking a course in psychology, I learned about Dr. Wilder Graves Penfield, who had conducted experiments to cure epilepsy.
+The summer brought about my most ardent love affair, and the fall, my most traumatic breakup.
+I fell into a downward spiral–until, taking a course in psychology, I learned about Dr. Wilder Graves Penfield, who had conducted experiments to cure epilepsy.
 He peeled back the scalps of his patients to probe their naked brains with an electrode, asking as he probed if they felt a fit was imminent.
-Once he had determined the part of the brain corresponding to a fit, he excised that part of the brain, resulting in complete cures in 50% of the cases, appreciable cures in another 25%, and no cure at all in the last 25% – but no harm either to the patients.
+Once he had determined the part of the brain corresponding to a fit, he excised that part of the brain, resulting in complete cures in 50% of the cases, appreciable cures in another 25%, and no cure at all in the last 25%–but no harm either to the patients.

-Unfortunately (or fortunately) the memoscan (which uses a non-intrusive laser instead of Dr. Penfield's electrode) goes haywire.
-Instead of focusing on the convolution of the rhapsodic night, it slips into the protagonist’s Collective Unconscious, the repository of not only personal memories, but the familial and ancestral and universal memory of mankind – bringing us to the Memory of Elephants, a metaphor for long-term memory, also the frame of the novel within which three generations of a family saga are played out – but I’ll leave the reader to discover the rest for herself.
+Unfortunately (or fortunately), the memoscan (which uses a non-intrusive laser instead of Dr. Penfield's electrode) goes haywire.
+Instead of focusing on the convolution of the rhapsodic night, it slips into the protagonist's Collective Unconscious, the repository of not only personal memories, but familial and ancestral—and universal memory of mankind—bringing us to the memory of elephants, a metaphor for long-term memory, also the frame off the novel within which three generations of a family saga are played out—but I’ll leave the reader to discover the rest for herself.